Rishav-dev-12/Employee_management_system/README.md

-Here's a `README.md` file template for your Employee Management System project.
-This file includes the project description, features, setup instructions, and how to add the signup feature.

 # Employee Management System

 The Employee Management System is a Java-based application designed to manage employee data effectively.
 It allows users to perform operations such as adding, updating, viewing, and removing employee details.
 The system also includes user authentication via a login page.